marcsolanadal/resume/resume-embedded-systems.md

 **Electrocardiogram board**

-- Electrocardiogram sensing board with three electrode system.
+- Electrocardiogram sensing board with a three-electrode system.
-- Used Texas Instruments ADC's and microcontroller with UART to log data.
+- Used Texas Instruments ADCs and microcontroller with UART to log data.

 **Biped robot**

 - Walking robot for Campus Party biped fighting competition.
-- Used Texas Instruments MSP430F5438 as microcontroller.
+- Used Texas Instruments MSP430F5438 as the microcontroller.
-- Coded HAL's for UART, Timers, WDT, ADC and Display.
+- Coded HALs for UART, Timers, WDT, ADC, and Display.